scalapb/ScalaPB/grpc.md

 ---
-title: "ScalaPB: GRPC"
+title: "ScalaPB: gRPC"
 layout: page
 ---

-# GRPC
+# gRPC

 ## Project Setup

-To use GRPC you must depend ScalaPB>=0.5.21 and protoc>=3.0.0-beta-1.
+To use gRPC you must depend ScalaPB>=0.5.21 and protoc>=3.0.0-beta-1.
 For using with protoc-jar:

     addSbtPlugin("com.trueaccord.scalapb" % "sbt-scalapb" % "{{site.data.version.sbt_scalapb5}}")